ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 ## Deploy using GitHub pages
-Assuming that we are at `main` git branch and if we add all the changes to a commit and push the commit to gitHub then automatically it will trigger a deployment and our site will be deployed to `YOUR-GIVEN-NAME.github.io` and in my case it will be `ronokdev.github.io`
+Assuming that we are at `main` git branch and if we add all the changes to a commit and push the commit to GitHub then automatically it will trigger a deployment and our site will be deployed to `YOUR-GIVEN-NAME.github.io`, in my case it will be `ronokdev.github.io`

-Before pushing our changes we need to check what is our default branch in our git repository.
+Before pushing our changes, we need to check what is our default branch in our git repository.
 And we can do that by going to `settings` and check the `Default Branch` name.

 ![](/../assets/img/article_2/8.png)

-After we push our commit to the `main` branch, we should see a deployment running.
+After pushing our commit to the `main` branch, we should see a deployment running.

 ![](/../assets/img/article_2/9.png)

-And when the deployment is successfully done then we should see our site running at `YOUR-GIVEN-NAME.github.io` and in my case `ronokdev.github.io`
+when the deployment is successful, we should see our site running at `YOUR-GIVEN-NAME.github.io` and in my case `ronokdev.github.io`

 Aaaand, deployment is done.